 Targeted Radiopharmaceutical Therapy – an Innovative New Treatment for Prostate Cancer

-PSMA (Pluvicto) may be life-extending for patients with metatstatic prostate cancer.
+PSMA (Pluvicto) may be life-extending for patients with metastatic prostate cancer.

-A referral from your cancer care provider is required to schedule PSMA (Pluvicto).
-Please contact Alex DiFonzo (512) 519-3456, ex.
+Please feel free to contact an ARA theranostics coordinator at (512) 519-3456, ex.
 2351 or [email protected] if you or your cancer care provider think you might be eligible for PSMA (Pluvicto).
 Your cancer care provider and the ARA theranostics team will work together to determine the details of your case and the possibilities for treatment.

 HOW DOES PLUVICTO WORK?

 1) Pluvicto is infused through an IV.
 2) Pluvicto seeks out prostate cells (in black) anywhere they have metastasized in the body.
 3) Pluvicto attaches to the prostate cancers and delivers a microscopic amount of radiation to the cancer cells.
 4) The radiation kills the cancer cells, leaving surrounding healthy tissue (in white) unharmed.